xrdocs/multicast/_tutorials/tree-sid-coe.md

 The following shows a screenshot of one of the static Tree-SID polices as rendered by the Crosswork Optimization Engine.
 All essential information on the Tree-SID policy including the root node, name, tree-ID, admin and operational Status, SR label, type (static/dynamic), optimization criteria, affinity and path details are shown.
 This allows the operator to view all essential information pertaining to the Tree-SID policy at a glance.

-In addition, COE maintains an event history of the Tree-SID policy.
-The operator may use the COE UI to learn about past events such as admin and operational state changes, and changes in the Tree-SID SR policy paths.

 Static Tree-SID policy summary:

 ![TreeSID+COE static summary topology.png]({{site.baseurl}}/images/TreeSID+COE static summary topology.png)